Welcome to The Letters Page

 We want your letters for the next issue of The Letters Page, and we want them soon.
 We want stories, essays, poems, memoir, travelogue, reportage, conversation, criticism, speculation, illustration, deviation, and more.
 If you can fit it in an envelope and put it in the post to us at the address below, we will consider it for publication.
 There is no theme; there are no restrictions.
 Be smart about it: we are a correspondence-based literary journal with a limited number of pages, and in general shortness and smallness is a virtue.
 But we are looking for works of literary wonder, and we have no wish to inhibit you.

 We will pay £100 for every submission published.
 Please include your name and postal address with your submission.
-We respond to all contributors.
+Due to the volume of the submissions received we are unable to respond to every letter.

 Send your submissions to: